voxpupuli/agtm/tests.md

 Rspec-puppet is the framework that we use for manifest testing.
-Written and maintained by Tim Sharpe, better known as `rodjek`, a community member and Githubber, rspec-puppet extends rspec to understand Puppet and allows you to describe things in terms that makes sense for manifests.
+Written and maintained by Tim Sharpe, better known as `rodjek`, a community member and Githubber.
+Rspec-puppet extends rspec by adding matchers and other infrastructure to allow it to understand Puppet catalogs, which allows you to make assertions about the state of your catalog in the presence of certain parameters, variables, and facts.

 For rspec-puppet testing you want to cover your “entry” classes, rather than having a spec test for the private subclasses.
 That means